shauryapednekar1/text-ingestion-pipeline/docs/index.md

 ## Overview

-You'll find documentation on installation, user guides, and the API reference here.
+You'll find documentation on installation, usage, and the API here.
 Information on the high level system design can be found in the README [here](https://github.com/shauryapednekar1/text-ingestion-pipeline/tree/user/shaurya/add-load-framework).